gillianroberts1/blackjack/README.md

 Welcome to Blackjack!

 Dealer's Hand:
-  Ace Clubs
+  Ace of Clubs
   [Hidden Card]

 Your Hand:
-  3 Clubs
+  3 of Clubs
-  Queen Hearts
+  Queen of Hearts
 Total: 13

 Do you want to (h)it or (s)tand?